spatialos/gdk-for-unity/docs/get-started.md

   - 5 artifacts uploaded (4 successful, 1 skipped, 0 failed)
 ```

-Based on your network speed, this may take a little while (1-10 mins) to complete.
+Based on your network speed, this may take a little while (1-10 minutes) to complete.

 ## Launch a cloud deployment